Why are we doing this project?

 How will the maps be used?

-The Meade Creek floodplain maps will allow residents and municipalities to better prepare for, and take action during flooding events.
+The Kawartha Lakes floodplain maps will enable residents and communities to better prepare for and take action during flooding events.
 The new floodplain maps will serve three main purposes:

-- provide people currently living along Meade Creek with information about potential flooding on their property;
+- provide people currently living along the Kawartha Lakes shorelines with information about potential flooding on their property.

-- help municipalities and Otonabee Conservation to direct future development outside of the floodplain, to avoid loss of life and property damage, as well as personal injury and stress; and,
+- help municipalities and Otonabee Conservation to direct future development outside of the floodplain, to avoid loss of life and property damage, as well as personal injury and stress.

 - help identify areas where flooding may impact access to roads and emergency routes, so emergency responders can use alternate routes during flood events.

-How can I tell if my property, or the property I’m thinking of purchasing, will flood?
+How can I tell if my property or the property I am thinking of purchasing will flood?

-Search for your property and get a more dedtailed view of the floodplain on our interactive web application map!
+Search for your property and get a more detailed view of the floodplain, on our interactive web application map!

 What does it mean if my property is within the floodplain?